ruggeryiury/rb-icons/README.md

 ## Super Instruments Power-Ups

-This file contains instrument icons with a special gradient, used on Rock Band Blitz on Super Instrument power-ups.
+Instrument icons with a special gradient, used on Rock Band Blitz on Super Instrument power-ups.

 | IMAGE                                                 | FILE NAME                | SIZE      | DESCRIPTION      |
 |-------------------------------------------------------|--------------------------|-----------|------------------|